IBT-FMI/NeuroGentooProject/doc/BuildServerExamples.md

 	```

 ### Configuration
-With the variable `OPENSTACK_FILESYSTEM=<FS>` one can configure the filesystem used by the openstack images.
+With the variable `OPENSTACK_FILESYSTEM=<FS>` one can configure the file system used by the OpenStack images.

 Note: `mkfs.<FS>` has to exist, and extlinux must work with it, since it is used as a bootloader on the image.

 Additionally `OPENSTACK_FILESYSTEM_OPTS` can be set to pass parameters to `mkfs.<FS>`

-Other parameters include the root password and the name of the generated openstack image.
+Other parameters include the root password and the name of the generated OpenStack image.